AN/APQ-153

 The Emerson Electric AN/APQ-153 was an I band radar system developed for the Northrop F-5E fighter aircraft.
 Required to fit into the tight confines of the originally radar-less F-5, the system offered relatively simple air-to-air modes and a short detection range.
 The AN/APQ-157 was a similar system with dual displays and controls for the twin-seat F-5F trainer.
 Many of the F-5s still flying have been upgraded to the improved AN/APQ-159.

 The APQ-153 was a relatively simple Pulse-Doppler radar intended to improve gunnery on the F-5.
 It offered four modes of operation; AA1 and AA2 air-to-air target search at different ranges, "dogfight" which locked onto the closest target and offered ranging and gun cueing, and finally a missile bore-sight cueing mode that calculated the engagement envelope of the AIM-9 Sidewinder and gave the pilot directional cues to help them fly into the envelope.

 The antenna was necessarily small, a 12 × 16 inch parabolic dish that was stabilized to account for maneuvering.
 This was connected to a small 5 inch B-Scope display in the cockpit.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/APQ-153" designation represents the 153rd design of an Army-Navy airborne electronic device for radar special equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.